A sharp Lp Lq Fourier restriction theorem for a conical surface of finite type: Reduction of the problem

 \subsection{Decomposition}

-The critical part of $\Gamma$ is the origin, where the curvature vanishes.
-To accommodate this fact, we decompose $\Gamma$ in dyadic pieces, becoming smaller near the origin.
+The critical part of $\Gamma$ is the line $x=0$, where the curvature vanishes.
+To take this fact into account, we decompose $\Gamma$ into dyadic pieces, becoming smaller near the line $x=0$.
 By rescaling to the case of (almost) constant curvature, we would be able to make use of already known estimates.
 Unfortunately, summation is only possible if $\durch{q}>\tfrac{m+1}{p'}$.
 In the limit case $\durch{q}=\tfrac{m+1}{p'}$, we need to deal with the problem as a whole.
 For this, we will further decompose each dyadic piece, depending on the curvature.

 Let $\Gamma^\delta=\{(x,y,z)\in\R^3|\,0\leq x< 1,~1\leq z\leq 2,~\Phi\left(\frac{x}{z}\right)\leq\frac{y}{z}\leq\Phi\left(\frac{x}{z}\right)+\delta\}$ be the thickening of $\Gamma$ by $\delta>0$ (we drop the points with $x=1$ for technical purposes).
 Moving on the $x-$axis from the origin by length $\sqrt[m]{\delta}$ corresponds to $\Phi$ changing by $\delta$.
 In other words, this part of $\Gamma$ is contained in a box of width $\delta$.
 We thus define $\gamma=\sqrt[m]{\delta}$ and